 From the Department of Finance

-The cases against Edelberto Marasigan Endozo, and MASTER C RE-DE, INC. & its responsible corporate officers are the 254th and 255th, respectively, filed under the RATE program of the BIR under the leadership of Commissioner Kim S. Jacinto-Henares.
-These are likewise RATE cases of Revenue Region No. 7, Quezon City.
+The case against PHD MEDIA NETWORK, INC. (PMNI), and its responsible corporate officers is the 257th filed under the RATE program of the BIR under the leadership of Commissioner Kim S. Jacinto-Henares.